davemgj84/theFilmAwards/README.md

 Once dependencies have been installed, and you have acquired your own OMDB API key (as well as the `.env` file), you can now run `npm start` to start the application locally on `Port 3000`.

+**_ It should be noted that this application was developed for laptop screens and larger.
+I unfortunately have not made it responsive for mobile at this time _**

 ## Dependencies include:

 - React - ^17.0.1